How To Fix Broken Inventory Processes

 Simplifying The Process

-- When a customer makes a purchase, the Point of Sale (POS) system communicates to the Inventory Management system that X SKUs were sold, which tells the warehouse workers to pull the back stock SKUs to replenish the sales floor.
-When the Inventory Management system runs low on a SKU, the system then communicates to a Distribution Center (DC) and automatically creates a replenishment order to be shipped to the location to keep the sales floor shelves full.
-Revenue is generated when this process is working.
+2. When a customer makes a purchase, the Point of Sale (POS) system updates the Inventory Management system, notifying it of the sale of X SKUs.
+This triggers warehouse workers to pull the corresponding back stock to replenish the sales floor.
+As the Inventory Management system detects low stock of a SKU, it communicates with the Distribution Center (DC), automatically generating a replenishment order to ensure the sales floor remains stocked.
+This seamless process drives revenue when functioning properly.

 Analysis Results